isal-alife/artificial-life-teaching-materials/README.md

 **exercises** contains exercises that can be used for experience-based learning (and in some cases assessment).

+# Other websites and git-hub repositories

-In addition, here are some links to other websites, repositories etc., that you may find useful when teaching ALIFE related topics.
+Listed below are links to other websites, repositories etc., that you may find useful when teaching ALIFE related topics.

 - https://github.com/IsaacLab/LaboratorioIntangible Materials from a Summer
   School Workshop on Cognition.
 Contains _Python_ and _Processing_ projects on